Arthur J. Gallagher & Co. (AJG) Shares Plummet Below 1-Year High - News Heater

 Conclusion

-In summary, Arthur J. Gallagher & Co.
-(AJG) has had a better performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+In a nutshell, Arthur J. Gallagher & Co.
+(AJG) has experienced a better performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.